Thomas Selfridge

-Thomas Etholen Selfridge (February 8, 1882 – September 17, 1908) was a first lieutenant in the U.S. Army and the first person to die in an airplane crash.
+Thomas Etholen Selfridge (February 8, 1882 – September 17, 1908) was an American first lieutenant in the U.S. Army and the first person to die in an airplane crash.
 He was also the first active-duty member of the U.S. military to die in a crash while on duty.
 He was killed while seated as a passenger in a Wright Flyer, on a demonstration flight piloted by Orville Wright.

 Biography

 Selfridge was born on February 8, 1882, in San Francisco, California.
 He was the nephew of Rear Admiral Thomas Oliver Selfridge Jr., who was the son of another Rear Admiral, Thomas Oliver Selfridge Sr. He graduated from the United States Military Academy in 1903, and received his commission in the Artillery Corps.
 He was 31st in a class of 96; Douglas MacArthur was first.
 In 1907, when the Artillery Corps was separated into the Field Artillery and Coast Artillery Corps, Selfridge was assigned to the 5th Field Artillery Regiment and the following year to the 1st Field Artillery Regiment.

 Selfridge was stationed at the Presidio during the great San Francisco earthquake of April 18, 1906.
 His unit participated in search and rescue, as well as cleanup operations.
 In 1907, he was assigned to the Aeronautical Division, U.S. Signal Corps at Fort Myer, Virginia, where he was later instructed in flying a dirigible.
 He was also the United States government representative to the Aerial Experiment Association (AEA), which was chaired by Alexander Graham Bell, and he became its first secretary.

 Selfridge took his first flight on December 6, 1907, on Bell's tetrahedral kite, the Cygnet, made of 3,393 winged cells.
 It took him 168 ft in the air above Bras d'Or Lake in Nova Scotia, Canada, and flew for 7 minutes.
 This was the first recorded passenger flight of any heavier-than-air craft in Canada.
 He also flew a craft built by a Canadian engineer, Frederick W. Baldwin, which flew 3 ft off the ground for a distance of about 100 ft.